 How many Pokemon are there in 2023?
 All types & generations

-There are countless Pokemon available to catch across all nine generations of games, from starters to Legendaries and Mythicals, so if you’re wondering how many Pokemon there are in total, we’ve got you covered.
+There number of Pokemon available to catch across all nine generations is seemingly endless, from starters to Legendaries and Mythicals.
+If you’re wondering what the total number of Pokemon is, here’s all you need to know.

-The beloved Pokemon franchise now spans decades, with loads of different creatures and types introduced since it first burst onto the scene in 1996, so it can be hard to keep track of how many Pokemon there are.
+The ever-popular Pokemon franchise now spans decades, with so many different creatures and types introduced since it first came on to the scene in 1996, so it’s hard to keep track of how many Pokemon there are.

 Contents